Add to your Claude Code skills

 - clawdcursor consent --accept

-- Is there a browser automation already wired up (Playwright, Puppeteer) for this exact site? → use that.
+- Existing browser automation (Playwright, Puppeteer) → use that.

-- You MUST ask the user before touching email, banking, messaging, or password managers.
+- MUST: respect safety tiers (Auto = free, Confirm = ask user).
+Ask before touching email, banking, messaging, or password managers.

-clawdcursor is your hands and eyes on the user's computer - used with their permission.
+- clawdcursor is your hands and eyes on the user's machine — used with their permission.

 If you are an LLM reading this: YOU SHOULD BE USING COMPACT MODE.